luisalejandrofigueredo/newBondClient/projects/ng-gd/README.md

 **backZOrder()** Move the object one plane to back.

-service renumber is for not let plane withouts objects. for sample . this.gd.renumber()
+Service renumber is for not let plane withouts objects. for sample . this.gd.renumber()